 The radio shack and farm are in a rural area with only power lines and traditional copper telephone lines available for utilities.
 Originally, the 2 GHz WiFi local access system was connected to an HDSL modem providing 6 Mbps Down-Link (DL) and 400 kbps Up-Link (UL) service over the copper telephone lines.
 Later, 5 GHz WiFi was used to make a 1.1 mile connection to a remote house with broadband cable Internet service.
 DL rates of over 60 Mbps and UL rates of over 15 Mbps are achieved over the remote WiFi link.
 The Internet service subscription is for 75 Mbps DL and 15 Mbps UL, but actual provided rates are 10 to 15% higher.
 Possible rates at the radio shack are limited by the provided subscription rates.

 The WiFi system supports web access for a primary desktop PC permanently located in the radio shack with a direct connection to the 5 GHz remote access system.
 This provides as high as 67 Mbps DL and 18 Mbps UL performance.
 Any laptops brought to the shack can access the Internet over the 2 GHz bridge.
-The 2 GHz bridge also provides remote access for a smart thermostat and power outlet for HVAC in the shack.
+The 2 GHz bridge also provides remote access for a Mr Cool DIY mini-split air-conditioner and heat pump, and a smart thermostat and power outlet for HVAC in the shack.
 The speed achieved over the 2 GHz bridge is about 15 Mbps for both the DL and UL which is limited by repeating the Internet packets in the 2 GHz bridge on a 20 MHz only channel.
 Direct access on the 2 indoor 2 GHz AP’s in the house and primary outdoor 2 GHz AP supports up to 50 Mbps DL and 16 Mbps UL.